haradatm/nlp/rnnlm/README.md

-# SER (Speech Emotion Recognition) example
+# RNNLM (Recurrent Net Language Model) example

 ### Description

-This example code is a turn-based speech emotion recognition using three kinds of approaches, `Simple LSTM`, `NStep LSTM`, and `NStep BiLSTM`.
+This example code is a recurrent net for language modeling using three kinds of approaches, `Simple LSTM`, `NStep LSTM`.

 ### Dependencies
 - python 3.6